bbarres/utilities/README.md

 # utilities
-A place where some useful R code from others is gathered
+This is a place where some miscellaneous and/or some useful R codes borrowed from others are gathered

 ## `find_colors.R`